milvus-io/milvus-docs/site/en/userGuide/build_index.md

 This guide describes how to build an index on vectors in Milvus.

 Vector indexes are an organizational unit of metadata used to accelerate [vector similarity search](search.md).
-Without the index built on vectors, Milvus will perform a brute-force search by default.
+Without the index built on vectors, Milvus will perform a brute-force search.

 See [Vector Index](index.md) for more information about the mechanism and varieties of vector indexes.